 Stefanos Nikolaidis

-Stefanos Nikolaidis is an Assistant Professor of Computer Science at the University of Southern California.
+Stefanos Nikolaidis is an Associate Professor of Computer Science at the University of Southern California.
 His research draws upon expertise on artificial intelligence, procedural content generation and quality diversity optimization and leads to end-to-end solutions that enable deployed robotic systems to act robustly when interacting with people in practical, real-world applications.
 Stefanos completed his PhD at CMU's Robotics Institute and received an MS from MIT, a MEng from the University of Tokyo and a BS from the National Technical University of Athens.
-Stefanos' research has been recognized with an NSF CAREER award, an oral presentation at NeurIPS and best paper awards and nominations from HRI, IROS, and ISR.
+Stefanos' research has been recognized with an NSF CAREER award, an Agilent Early Career Professor Award, and best paper awards and nominations from HRI, IROS, GECCO, ISR.

 Varun Bhatt